How do you write a Board of Directors Resolution? | Aprio

 • Changing the hiring strategy of the company

-How to fill out a resolution of the Board of Directors?
+How to fill out a resolution of the board of directors?

+Filling out the board resolution often falls to the board secretary.
 You can expect to fill out the following when completing your resolution of the board of directors:

 1. Date, time, and location of the meeting